 - Authority: Admission to both Undergraduate and Postgraduate programs in participating universities under CLAT 2020 shall be completed through centralized online counselling conducted by the CLAT Consortium Office after the declaration of CLAT 2020 Results.

 CLAT 2020 Cut off

-The cutoffs for CLAT 2020 will be announced on May 24, 2020, as per the schedule laid out by the Consortium of National Law Universities.
-The dates are expected to change by a little as and when there happens a delay in the events.
+The cutoffs for CLAT 2020 will be announced shortly after the declaration of results as per the schedule laid out by the Consortium of National Law Universities.
+The dates are expected to change by a little according to the situation.
 The cutoffs for this year's exam are based on the data and the trends that have been observed in the last few years.

 The most sought after universities of law, for example, NLSIU Bangalore and NALSAR Hyderabad tend to close their admissive ranks by the count of 100-120.
 You can check the details for CLAT 2020 Cut-off here.